MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/diagnostics/sharepoint-and-onedrive-diagnostics.md

 :::image type="content" source="media/sharepoint-and-onedrive-diagnostics/run-diagnostics.png" alt-text="Screenshot of the Run diagnostics page in the Microsoft 365 admin center.":::

-IT admins run customer diagnostics in the Microsoft 365 admin center to resolve issues without logging a support request and Microsoft will donate to global non-profits.
+When IT admins run customer diagnostics in the Microsoft 365 admin center to resolve issues without logging support requests, Microsoft will make donations to global nonprofit organizations.

-For more information, visit [https://aka.ms/DiagnosticsforSocialGood](https://aka.ms/DiagnosticsforSocialGood)
+For more information, see [Diagnostics for Social Good](https://aka.ms/DiagnosticsforSocialGood)

 ### What scenarios are currently covered?